AdobeDocs/app-builder/src/pages/guides/extensions/extension_migration_guide.md

 ### 2. Update Configuration
 Your existing application could be one of three types:
 1. an application not extending any Extension Points (for instance, your application is a standalone Headless application **OR** a standalone Single Page Application that does not integrate with Experience Cloud UI)
-1. an application extending **one** Extension Points (for instance, your application is a Single Page Application accessed through Experience Cloud UI **OR** a Custom Processing Profile for AEM Asset Microserves)
+1. an application extending **one** Extension Points (for instance, your application is a Single Page Application accessed through Experience Cloud UI **OR** a Custom Processing Profile for AEM Asset Microservices)
-1. an application extending **two or more** Extension Points (for instance, your application is a Custom Processing Profile for AEM Asset Microserves **AND** contains a Single Page Application accessible through Experience Cloud UI).
+1. an application extending **two or more** Extension Points (for instance, your application is a Custom Processing Profile for AEM Asset Microservices **AND** contains a Single Page Application accessible through Experience Cloud UI).

-Learn more about Extension Points in [Introduction to Extensions](introduction_to_extensions.md).
+Learn more about Extension Points in [Introduction to Extensions](index.md).
 Based on the nature of your existing project, please following the corresponding the section below.

 #### 2.1 Application not extending any Extension Points